kunaldhyani026/factorial-backend/README.md

 <br>
 <hr/>

-##  The description of the main workflows from the administration part of the website, where Marcus configures the store
+##  The description of the main workflows from the administration part of the website - where Marcus configures the store
    Currently to keep things light-weight, no authentication and authorization is setup.
 Going forward we can it up, so that only authorized users can access admin portal.
   - ### Admin Landing Page
     - #### UI